+FDA Approved Patient Labeling 1

 What Is Tydemy?
+1

 How Well Does Tydemy Work?
-1 2 3 How Well Does Tydemy Work?
-3 How Do I Take Tydemy?
-2 Before You Start Taking Your Pills 3 WHO SHOULD NOT TAKE Tydemy?
-6 What Else Should I Know about Taking Tydemy?
-7 What are the Most Serious Risks of Taking Birth Control Pills?
-8 Call your healthcare provider right away if you have: 9 What are the Common Side Effects of Birth Control Pills?
-9 Do Birth Control Pills Cause Cancer?
-10 What Should I Know about My Period when Taking Tydemy?
-10 What if I Miss My Scheduled Period when Taking Tydemy?
-10 What If I Want to Become Pregnant?
-11 General Advice about Tydemy.
+2

+How Do I Take Tydemy?
+3

+WHO SHOULD NOT TAKE Tydemy?
+6

+What Else Should I Know about Taking Tydemy?
+7

+What are the Most Serious Risks of Taking Birth Control Pills?
+8

+Talk with your healthcare provider about your risk of getting a blood

+clot before deciding which birth control pill is right for you 8

+What are the Common Side Effects of Birth Control Pills?
+9

+Do Birth Control Pills Cause Cancer?
+10

+What Should I Know about My Period when Taking Tydemy?
+10

+What if I Miss My Scheduled Period when Taking Tydemy?
 11

+What If I Want to Become Pregnant?
+11

+General Advice about Tydemy.
+11

-FDA Approved Patient Labeling Guide for Using Tydemy[TM] (tye-DEM-ee)
+FDA Approved Patient Labeling Guide for Using TydemyTM (tye-DEM-ee)